thechaitanyaanand/GDG_Retro_VR/README.md

 Step into a retro-futuristic world where neon lights dance across vintage CRT monitors and secrets await discovery.
 This Unity VR experience combines atmospheric design with interactive gameplay, challenging players to uncover a hidden secret through creative exploration and precision shooting.

-**🎮 Core Gameplay:** Use your Meta Quest controllers to shoot projectiles at vintage CRT monitors, triggering a cascade of floating orbs.
+**🎮 Core Gameplay:** Use the hints placed in the enviorenment to get to the final location, then Use your Meta Quest controllers to shoot projectiles at vintage CRT monitors, triggering a cascade of floating orbs.
 Find the correct orb among 15 glowing spheres to unlock the secret key and complete your mission.

 ## ✨ Features